Skip to main content

 The Stamp Event & Guest Services sets specific deadlines to ensure that sufficient time is allotted for event needs.

 a.
-Clients will receive written notification of event requirement deadlines via the Stamp Event & Guest Services Agreement, on Event Confirmations or in eCalendar Event Summary
+Clients will receive written notification of event requirement deadlines via the Stamp Event & Guest Services Agreement, Event Confirmations or in the eCalendar Event Summary.

 b.
 Deposit and final payment reminders are sent as a courtesy.
 Failure to receive or read these courtesy reminders does not negate a clients responsibility to meet due dates.
-It is your responsibility to submit payments and all other requirements b he due dates indicated in your eCalendar account or on your agreement.
+Clients are responsible for submitting payments and all other required information by the due dates indicated in the Agreement, Event Conformation or in the eCalendar Event Summary.
+Failure to submit payments or other information shoul resul

 2. Business Days

 a.
-Days in which the Event Services Office is open for business Monday through Friday 9:00am - 5:00pm.
+Days in which the Event & Guest Services Office is open for business Monday through Friday, 9:00am - 5:00pm.

 3. Violations